inlets/inlets.dev/blog/_posts/2025-03-10-secure-http-tunnels-with-oauth.md

 The simplest form of authentication supported by Inlets is basic authentication.
 Enabling basic authentication on the tunnel will protect the HTTP service with a username and password.

-When a user visits the URl of the tunneled service they will be prompted for a username and password before they are able to access the application.
+When a user visits the URL of the tunneled service they will be prompted for a username and password before they are able to access the application.

 Basic auth can be enabled for a tunnel by setting the basic auth flags when connecting the tunnel client.